Slow builds were killing our docs

 The result

-Build time dropped from 30 minutes to under 3 for most changes.
-That’s a 90% reduction.
+Build time dropped from 30 minutes to under 5 for most changes.

-If your build takes more than 10 minutes, it’s worth investigating why.
+If yours takes more than 10 minutes, it's worth finding out why.